mmrogers63/nothin/file.md

 # Rapid Threat Modeling Rubric

-> This is a pre-dev planning tool — run it when you are scoping a change, not after you have written the code.
-The point is to catch security questions early enough to actually do something about them.
-If your change is big enough to need an SIA, use that instead.
+> Run this during planning when you are building something with real security surface area.
+Not every change needs it — the goal is to catch the ones that actually introduce risk before dev starts.
+If the scope is big enough to warrant an SIA, use that instead.

 ---

-## Does This Apply to Your Change?
+## Does This Need a Threat Model?

-If your change touches any of the below, run this rubric:
+Run this rubric if your change does any of the following:

-- Auth, session management, or any kind of permission check
+- Adds or changes how users authenticate, get authorized, or manage sessions
-- PII or PHI — anything tied to a person or their health
+- Introduces a new flow that creates, moves, or stores PII or PHI
-- Where data is stored or how it moves (new DB columns, new API calls, queues, etc.)
-- External APIs, SDKs, or third-party services
-- Anything that takes user input (forms, file uploads, URL params, headers)
+- Exposes a new endpoint or significantly changes how an existing one behaves
+- Integrates a new external service, API, or SDK that touches sensitive data
-- Secrets, keys, or any crypto logic
+- Changes how secrets, keys, or encryption are handled
-- Logging — what gets written and where
+- Meaningfully changes what gets logged or where logs go

-If none of that applies, you are probably fine to skip it.
-When in doubt, run it anyway.
+Tweaks, bug fixes, copy changes, refactors that do not touch the above — skip it.

 ---

 ## Work Through These Before You Build

-You do not need every answer locked down, but any "I don't know" is a risk that needs a decision before dev starts.
+Any "I don't know" is a risk that needs a decision before dev starts.

 ### What does this change actually touch?

-- What is this change supposed to do?
+- What is this supposed to do?
 - What PII or PHI does it create, read, update, or delete?
-- Where does that data live — database, cache, file storage, a third-party system?
+- Where does that data live and where does it travel?
-- Where does it travel — API calls, queues, emails, logs?

 ### Who can do what?

-- Who is this feature for?
-- What should they be able to access, and what should they definitely not?
+- Who is this for, and what should they explicitly not be able to access?
 - Are there multiple roles or tenants?
 How is their data kept separate?
 - What happens if an unauthenticated user hits this?

 ### What is coming in from users or outside systems?

-- What inputs are you accepting?
+- What inputs are you accepting and where do they end up?
-- Where does that data end up — a query, a template, an external API call, a file?
-- If you are handling file uploads, what types and sizes are you actually allowing?
+- If you are handling file uploads, what types and sizes are you allowing?

 ### How are secrets and sensitive data handled?

-- Do you need new API keys, tokens, or credentials?
-Where are they going to live?
+- Do you need new credentials?
+Where will they live?
 - Does sensitive data need to be encrypted at rest or in transit?
-- Are you doing any crypto work?
-What algorithm and why?

 ### Anything coming in from outside?

-- Adding any new libraries or SDKs?
+- Adding new libraries or SDKs?
-- If PII or PHI is going to a third party, is there a DPA or BAA already in place?
+- If PII or PHI is going to a third party, is there a DPA or BAA in place?

 ### Logging?

-- What security-relevant events should be getting logged (auth, access to sensitive data, admin actions)?
+- What security-relevant events should be logged?
 - Any chance PII or PHI ends up in the logs?

 ### What does failure look like?